 Contact Previous Clients

 Try and contact previous clients to get an overview of their experience with the company.
-Your questions may include some of the following questions:
+You may include some of the following questions:

 - What do you like about the company